Jahia/jahia-nextjs-initiative/doc/setup.md

 ## OnePremise Setup with docker
 The instructions below are written for a local docker installation.
 If you want to deploy the solution in the cloud go to [this section](#cloud-setup).
-We supposed that you already have a maven and docker environment up and running (docker, docker-compose...).

-We supposed that you already have a maven and docker environment configured (java, mvn, docker, docker-compose...).
+We supposed that you already have a maven and docker environment configured and running (java, mvn, docker, docker-compose...).
 ### Build the jahia docker
 Clone this module in your local file system